astronomer/astronomer/docs/pages/airflow.md

 ## Limitations

-### HDFS hook not supported
+### HDFSHook not supported

 Astronomer is built on the latest stable versions of everything, including Python 3.
-With that said, it doesn't support Airflow's HDFS hook and operators (we `pip uninstall snakebite` in our dockerfile).
+With that said, it doesn't support Airflow's `HDFSHook` and HDFS operators (we `pip uninstall snakebite` in our dockerfile).

 The `HDFSHook`